ryouchinsa/ryouchinsa.github.io/edit/README.md

 - pixels

 Create using SAM3.
-- For the text prompt, describe objects to detect.
-Input empty, if you do not use the text prompt.
+- For the text prompt, describe the object name such as "zebra", "water", and "tree". if you do not use the text prompt, set empty.
 - For the box prompt, you can draw positive and negative boxes.
 Check off the Use checkbox, if you do not use the box prompt.
 - For the threshold, increase to decrease detections, and decrese to increase detections.
 - Press start button to start downloading the SAM3 model, preprocessing the image, and decoding the mask results.